-Fish, besides being a source of food and recreation for people, are important members of aquatic ecosystems and indicators of water quality.
+Fish are important members of aquatic ecosystems and indicators of water quality.

 Different species of fish have adapted to different water quality conditions.
 Some fish, such as the non-native carp, and native fish like the June sucker and Colorado pikeminnow can tolerate warmer water temperatures, lower dissolved oxygen levels and higher turbidity.
 Some environments, like the Virgin River in Southern Utah and the Jordan River in the Salt Lake Valley are naturally warmer and are suitable habitats for these “more tolerant” fish species.